destaMo/Scrum-Notes/content/devops/independent/monitoring_and_observability.md

 **Description:** You can design and implement monitoring system on new and existing projects.

-**Person which succesfully completed requirement for given block can:**
+**Person which successfully completed requirement for given block can:**

 - Understand monitoring and observability
 - Prepare monitoring solution for existing systems